Using the Library

 The Library is open Monday through Thursday, 7:30 am to 8:00 pm and Friday, 7:30 am to 4:00 pm, and closed on Saturdays, Sundays and official College holidays (Labor Day, Thanksgiving weekend, Martin Luther King Day, Good Friday, Memorial Day, Fourth of July, and the week between Christmas and New Year).

-The electronic classroom (room 9-204), with 35 networked computers, a printer, a multimedia instructor workstation, lectern and projector, is used for library instruction sessions and for placement testing.
+The electronic classroom (room 9-204), with 35 networked computers, a printer, a multimedia instructor workstation, lectern and projector, is used for library instruction sessions,

 Getting a Library Card